- Open for recreation: Year-round

 Lemon Creek, located within Richmond County, Staten Island, encompasses 41.8 acres of diverse tidal wetlands.
-Connected to Raritan Bay on the South Shore via a municipal park, there are many opportunities for the recreational enthusiast to enjoy family-based activities such as bird watching, nature viewing, canoeing during high tide, and photography.
+Connected to Raritan Bay on the South Shore via a municipal park, there are many opportunities for the recreational enthusiast to enjoy family-based activities such as bird watching, nature viewing, canoeing during high tide, fishing and photography.
 Hiking may also be enjoyed on designated trails from the entrance located on Oswald Place.